The new engineering building brings “synergy” to the engineering department.

 “This facility is amazing.
 We have so much more to offer now – lots of lab space and state of the art laboratory equipment, lots of space for the students to hang out and work and study,” Martinez said.
 “This facility brings together departments and programs that were previously scattered across campus.
 That’s going to bring synergy to the School of Engineering that will enable us to take all our programs and student experiences to the next level.”

-One of the new features of the building is labs for students to work in, allowing for a more hands-on learning experience.
+One of the new features of the building is labs for students to work in, allowing for a more hands-on learning experience, be it with products from International Sensors and other engineering firms, or with other training materials often seen in their field of work.
 Martinez says although she loves everything about the building, the labs are her favorite part.

 “The high-bay labs are awesome spaces.
 The two-story prototyping room is also a favorite.
 Everyone asks why there’s a ‘door to nowhere’ in that two story lab space…it’s actually there so we can do drop testing and other similar activities and experiments,” Martinez added.